Creating a SMIL Playlist

 </smil>

-An example for a use case with pre- and mid-roll advertisements using Sintel as the main content, targetting Sintel for the output profile:
+A use case with pre- and mid-roll advertisements using Sintel as the main content, targeting Sintel for the output profile:

 <?xml version='1.0' encoding='UTF-8'?>